 By the end of the guide, you will understand how to create a release pipeline that allows you to independently deploy any application with the confidence that it will work correctly with the other applications in its environment - without having to run a suite of end to end tests.

 Although many guides assume a greenfields project with no existing code, this document is intended to also be useful for retrofitting Pact into an existing project.

 have a basic understanding of the concepts of both consumer driven contracts and Pact,

 have read the Pact Broker Overview

-have read the section on Pacticipant version numbers
+have read the section on versioning in the Pact Broker

 Each integration is different.
 Each organisation has different history and culture, and each team may have different processes for development, testing, and deployment.
 Each of these differences affect the best choices for Pact workflow.